kimsjjkjn/PBPK_Propranolol/docs/Methods.md

 Model development and simulation were performed in Berkeley Madonna (METHOD RK4).
 Data wrangling and figure generation were done in Excel (digitised literature profiles, PK tables).

 ## Model Structure & Assumptions
-- A physiologically based, perfusion-limited, well-stirred PBPK model was implemented for rat IV, human IV, and human PO.
+- A physiologically based, perfusion-limited, well-stirred PBPK model was implemented for rat IV, human IV, and human PO simulations.
 - Blood concentrations were the model standard.
 When literature to be compared reported plasma concentration values, simulated blood concentration values were converted to plasma concentration values at the end using the following equation: Cp_ve = C_ve / RB (in case the collected sample is venous blood) or Cp_ar = C_ar / RB (in case the collected sample is arterial blood).
 - All equations in PBPK model were manually derived using the basic rationale discussed in the following research paper: Jones, Hannah M, et al. “A Novel Strategy for Physiologically Based Predictions of Human Pharmacokinetics.”
 Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 511–542, https://doi.org/10.2165/00003088-200645050-00006.
 - Values of parameters (fup, RB, CL_int, fu_MP, Molecular Weight, etc.) were obtained from the literature or SimCYP.
 MW, pKa, logP, fup, RB were drug-specific properties (constant in rat and human models), whilst physiological parameters such as organ volumes/flows, cardiac output, hematocrit, etc. were species-specific parameters (different in rat and human models).